-Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command responsible for Rakhine state, disputed the number of casualties.
+Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state, disputed the number of casualties.

 “It’s true there were battles in northern Paletwa as well as in the area near Tinma village in Kyauktaw township,” he told RFA.
 “But the number of fatalities was not as high as 20.
 There could be injuries since it was an armed engagement.”